ajwdewit/pcse/doc/reference_guide.rst

     calling the agromanager module.
- 2. Solving the differential equations for soil/plant system and updating the model state is deferred to SimulationObjects that implement (bio)physical processes such as phenology or |CO2| assimilation.
+ 2. Solving the differential equations for soil/plant system and updating the model state is deferred to SimulationObjects that implement (bio)physical processes such as phenological development or |CO2| assimilation.
  3. An AgroManager module is included which takes care of signalling agricultural management actions such as sowing, harvesting, irrigation, etc.